Oswine of Deira: Veneration

 In Anglo-Saxon culture, it was assumed that the nearest kinsmen to a murdered person would seek to avenge the death or require some other kind of justice on account of it (such as the payment of wergild: a sum of money paid to the relatives of a slain man on account of the killing).
 However, Oswine's nearest kinsman was Oswiu's own wife.
 Oswiu was also related to the slain.
 In order to confront the justice that was seen to be owed for the murder, Oswiu founded Gilling Abbey, a monastery partly staffed by the relatives of both of their families, and this monastery was given the task of offering prayers for both Oswiu's salvation and Oswine's departed soul.
 It was from the same monastery, many years later, that Oswine was later claimed to be a saint.

 Oswine is one of many Anglo-Saxon royals who were honoured in monasteries and developed cults as saints.
 Another example is Edward the Martyr.

 Oswine was buried at Tynemouth, but the place of burial was later forgotten.
 It is said that his burial place was made known by an apparition to a monk named Edmund, and his relics were translated to an honorable place in Tynemouth Priory in 1065.
 According to Alban Butler, in 1103, Ranulf Flambard, Bishop of Durham, translated the remains from the chapel at Tynemouth, which had fallen into disrepair, to St Alban's Abbey in Hertfordshire.

-There was a cult of Saint Oswin as a Christian martyr because he had died "if not for the faith of Christ, at least for the justice of Christ".
+There was a cult of Saint Oswin as a Christian martyr because he had died "if not for the faith of Christ, at least for the justice of Christ" as stated by a homilist in the 12th Century.